 All standard installations provide one hundred feet of solid copper core cable and the connectors necessary to connect the outdoor dish to the indoor equipment.
 Additional lengths of cable may be ordered at extra cost, up to a few hundred feet depending on the type of cable.

-Installations are scheduled by Skycasters using only experienced installation technicians.
+Satellite dish installations are scheduled by Skycasters using only experienced installation technicians.

 Want to learn more about the fastest,